ab-dani/portfolio-website/README.md

 ## Goals
-- I want to work somewhere I can grow but be properly compensated.
+- I want to work somewhere I can grow.
 - Improve my portfolio and be proud of it.